ferrucc-io/ferruccio/content/posts/go-and-chess.md

 In the sense that a winning approach is probabilistic.

-The determinism of Chess instead makes it a bad metaphor of the real world.
+The determinism of Chess makes it a bad metaphor of the real world.

 Americans think about conflict in a way that is more similar to chess.